-Building on your Foundation Degree or equivalent qualification, this top-up degree is designed for people currently working, or intending to work, with learners with special educational needs and disability in specialist or mainstream settings.The course is taught one afternoon a week so you can fit study alongside your other work and family commitments.
+Building on your Foundation Degree or equivalent qualification, this top-up degree is designed for people currently working, or intending to work, with learners with special educational needs and disability (SEND) in specialist or mainstream settings.The course is taught one afternoon a week so you can fit study alongside your other work and family commitments.
 You’ll be taught by friendly and supportive staff, experienced in working with adult learners and with substantial professional experience in the sector.
 Our student support service offers advice and guidance, academic skills support, welcome events and social events throughout your studies.

 Many of our graduates progress to more managerial positions both within and outside the education sector.

 The top-up degree is aimed at those currently engaged in providing support to learners with special educational needs and disability, in specialist and mainstream settings.
 It will enable you to develop your understanding and expertise in this area and thereby increase your career opportunities.We know that many mature and part-time students face unique challenges, including balancing academic study with family and employment commitments.
 For that reason, the Lifelong Learning Centre provides specialist guidance, advice and support to mature and part-time students, from pre-application right through to graduation and beyond.

 Our Learning and Teaching BA is designed for those who are interested in a broader course aimed at providing support for learning and/or teaching, in a wide range of learning support roles including schools, further and higher education, the voluntary sector, libraries and museums.

 The course runs one afternoon a week so you can fit in study alongside your work and other family commitments.